PassFort/integration-docs/source/index.html.md

 [tracker of HTTP Signatures implementations][signatures-impl-thread] maintained by the spec authors.

-When implementing an integration, you will be provided with a Base64-encoded secret key to use to sign your responses and verify PassFort requests; the key ID to use should be the first 8 characters of this key.
+When implementing an integration, you must generate a 32 byte key secret key to sign and verify all requests and responses your integration handles, unless specifically noted in this document; the key ID to use should be the first 8 characters of the Base64 encoding of this key.
 The only supported algorithm is `hmac-sha256`, and the only supported Digest is `SHA-256`.

 You must sign and verify at least `request-target` (the verb and full path of the initial request), and the `Digest`, `Date` and `Host` headers.